 Dr. Edson, of New York, says the Philadelphia Ledger, has discovered an ingenious method of bringing to account in court the dealers in stockings poisoned by dye-stuff.
 There is no law, it appears, directly applying to such cases, so the Health Officer proposes to have the dealers charged with selling poisons without a label.
 It is a very “taking” scheme, but would hardly hold if a Philadelphia lawyer should be engaged for the defense.
 Brownstown [IN] Banner 17 December 1885: p.
 2

-I have seen cases from as far afield as Japan and France.
-As far as I have discovered, none of the victims are reported to have died although many were brought to the point of death (at least according to the papers), like this child.
+Cases were reported from as far afield as Japan and France.
+As far as Mrs Daffodil has discovered, none of the victims are reported to have died although many were brought to the point of death (at least according to the papers), like this child.

 A Startling Case–Serious Sickness of a Four-Year-Old Boy